Intra-operative

 Total knee arthroplasty-specific evidence

-• Study details and Table 6 Barwell et al 1997 Click here for more information
+- Study details Fisher et al 1998 Click here for more information

 PROSPECT Recommendations

-• No recommendation can be made for one type of approach over another, as use depends on individual patient factors and surgical requirements, rather than pain
+- No recommendation can be made for choice of prosthesis, as this depends on individual patient factors and surgical requirements, rather than pain

 Clinical practice